fossasia/support.eventyay.com/event-setup/How-can-I-create-an-event.md

+---
+title: How can I create an event
+---

 # How can I create an event on Eventyay?

 1. Go to [Eventyay.com](https://eventyay.com) and click on **CREATE EVENT** button in the middle of the page or on the top right corner.